 The faithfulness and unity of the church is a key component in world evangelism, as it is a key component in the integrity of Christianity itself.
 How was this to be maintained?
 Let's consider what Paul and Peter said about this topic:

-So I will always remind you of these things, even though you know them and are firmly established in the truth you now have.
-I think it is right to refresh your memory as long as I live in the tent of this body, because I know that I will soon put it aside, as our Lord Jesus Christ has made clear to me.
-And I will make every effort to see that after my departure you will always be able to remember these things.
-2 Peter 1:12-15 (NIV)
+Therefore, I will always be ready to remind you of these things, even though you already know them, and have been established in the truth which is present with you.
+I consider it right, as long as I am in this earthly dwelling, to stir you up by way of reminder, knowing that the laying aside of my earthly dwelling is imminent, as also our Lord Jesus Christ has made clear to me.
+And I will also be diligent that at any time after my departure you will be able to call these things to mind.

 The church was the living testimony of the apostles; what they delivered to the church was entrusted to "faithful men" who would take their place as they passed.
 Just as the Holy Spirit guided the apostles in their role, the New Testament teaches that the Holy Spirit himself ordained those appointed as overseers to guide the church.

-Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
-Be shepherds of the church of God, which he bought with his own blood.
-Acts 20:28 (NIV)
+Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.

 The church was entrusted to these overseers, just as Jesus entrusted his mission itself to the apostles.
 Jesus promised to guide them with the Holy Spirit, and subsequently the Holy Spirit worked through the overseers that he appointed for that task.
 And again- this is all before the existence of the New Testament.

-"Scripture Alone" is an Excuse for Church Leaders to Say and Do What They Want
+"Scripture Alone" Can Be an Excuse for Church Leaders to Say and Do What They Want

 The prophetic Word of God (words spoken by a prophet in a particular context and later recorded as Scripture) may be living and active (Hebrews 4:12; notice the context), but Scripture is inanimate.
 People select and interpret Scripture and apply it to the discussion at hand.
 So what we are dealing with today is not "Scripture" but "selections and interpretations of Scripture."